 As whaling declined, agriculture became the dominant industry in the Lahaina area.
 Sugar and later pineapple plantations flourished in West Maui.
-During 1853-1854, a smallpox epidemic killed many native Hawaiians, depleting the workforce.
-Immigrants from China, Japan, the Philippines were brought to Maui to work in the sugar cane fields.
-The influence of these immigrants can still be seen.Continue to 2 of 26 below.
+During 1853–1854, a smallpox epidemic killed many native Hawaiians, depleting the workforce.
+Immigrants from China, Japan, and the Philippines were brought to Maui to work in the sugarcane fields.
+The influence of these immigrants can still be seen.Continue to 2 of 16 below.

 The Masters' Reading Room

-The Masters' Reading Room is located at the corner of Front and Dickenson Streets.
-From 1834 until the end of whaling in Lahaina in the 1860's, the Masters' Reading Room served as a place where ships' masters, officers, and their families could pass time while in port.
-It is currently the home of the Lahaina Restoration Foundation.Continue to 3 of 26 below.
+The Masters' Reading Room is located at the corner of Front and Dickenson streets.
+From 1834 until the end of whaling in Lahaina in the 1860s, the Masters' Reading Room served as a place where ships' masters, officers, and their families could pass time while in port.
+It is currently the home of the Lahaina Restoration Foundation.Continue to 3 of 16 below.

 The Baldwin Home

-The Baldwin Home is the oldest building still standing in Lahaina, Maui.
-Built in 1834, it served as the home of missionary and physician Rev. Dwight Baldwin of Durham, Connecticut and his wife from 1838 until 1871.
+The Baldwin Home is the oldest building still standing in Lahaina.
+Built in 1834, it served as the home of missionary and physician Rev. Dwight Baldwin of Durham, Connecticut, and his wife from 1838 until 1871.
 Baldwin was the pastor of Lahaina's old Wainee Church.

 Old Lahaina Lighthouse